 At the 2002 annual meeting of our stockholders held on May 21, 2002, Warren B. Kanders, Burtt R. Ehrlich and Nicholas Sokolow were elected by our stockholders to serve on our Board of Directors.
-Under the leadership of these directors, our Board of Directors adopted a strategy of seeking to enhance stockholder value by pursuing opportunities to redeploy our assets through an acquisition of, or merger with, an operating business that will serve as a platform company, using our cash, cash equivalents, marketable securities, other non-operating assets (including, to the extent available, our net operating loss carryforward) and our publicly-traded stock to enhance future growth.
+Under the leadership of these directors, our Board of Directors adopted a strategy of seeking to enhance stockholder value by pursuing opportunities to redeploy our assets through an acquisition of, or merger with, an operating business that will serve as a platform company, using our cash, cash equivalents, marketable securities, other non-operating assets (including, to the extent available, our net operating loss carryforward) and our publicly-traded common stock to enhance future growth.
 The strategy also seeks to reduce significantly our cash expenditure rate by targeting, to the extent practicable, our overhead expenses excluding transaction expenses to the amount of our investment income until the completion of an acquisition or merger.
-Management currently believes, however, that the Company's operating expenses will exceed investment income during 2009 due to declines in interest rates and earnings on investments.
+Management currently believes, however, that the Company's operating expenses will exceed investment income during 2010 due to declines in interest rates and earnings on investments.

 As part of our strategy to enhance stockholder value, on December 6, 2002, we consummated the sale of substantially all of the assets of our electronic commerce business, which represented substantially all of our revenue generating operations and related assets, to Epicor Software Corporation ("Epicor"), a Delaware corporation, for a purchase price of \$1.0 million in cash (the "Asset Sale").
-Epicor is traded on the NASDAQ National Market under the symbol "EPIC."
 The sale included licensing, support and maintenance activities from our eProcurement, Sourcing, View (for eProcurement), eTour (for eProcurement), ClarusNET, and Settlement software products, our customer lists, certain contracts and certain intellectual property rights related to the purchased assets, maintenance payments and certain furniture and equipment.
 Epicor agreed to assume certain of our liabilities, such as executory obligations arising under certain contracts, agreements and commitments related to the transferred assets.
-We remained responsible for all of our other liabilities, liabilities under certain contracts, including any violations of environmental laws and for our obligations related to any of our indebtedness and employee benefit plans or taxes that were due and payable in connection with the acquired assets on or before the closing date of the Asset Sale.

 Upon the closing of the sale to Epicor, Warren B. Kanders assumed the position of Executive Chairman of the Board of Directors, Stephen P. Jeffery ceased to serve as Chief Executive Officer and Chairman of the Board, and James J. McDevitt ceased to serve as Chief Financial Officer and Corporate Secretary.
 Mr. Jeffery agreed to continue to serve on the Board of Directors and serve in a consulting capacity for a period of three years.
 In addition, the Board of Directors appointed Nigel P. Ekern as Chief Administrative Officer to oversee the operations of Clarus and to assist with our asset redeployment strategy.
-Mr. Ekern resigned December 31, 2006.
+Mr. Ekern resigned on December 31, 2006.
 Philip A. Baratelli assumed the role of Chief Financial Officer on February 1, 2007.